Holo-Repository/MSTeams-WebApp/README.md

 The resources are provisioned according to the configuration in the [BICEP file](./infra/azure.bicep).

-Most of the settings are automatically configured by `Teams Toolkit`, however, final steps need to be completed manually:
-- CORS should be enabled for the table service of the storage account.
-For testing purposes we recommend allowing all origins, however, for production, it is recommended to restrict the origins to the domain of the app, which can be found in the `.env` file.
-- A shared access signature (SAS) token needs to be generated for the storage account and added to the `.env` file.

 ### Deployment
 Once provisioned, the app can be deployed by pressing the `Deploy` button in the `Teams Toolkit` tab of Visual Studio Code and selecting the appropriate subscription and resource group.